mattermost/docs/source/administration/config-settings.rst

 Use IP Address
 ^^^^^^^^^^^^^^
-**True**: The cluster attempts to communicate using the IP Address.
+**True**: The cluster attempts to communicate using the IP address.

 **False**: The cluster attempts to communicate using the hostname.